Skgland/plwm/README.md

 * `prev`/`next` will go to the previous/next monitor (these will wrap) - only these have keymaps by default
 * `prev_nonempty`/`next_nonempty` will go to the previous/next _non-empty_ monitor (a monitor is considered empty if its currently displayed workspace is empty).
 If you use a lot of monitors, say six, it could be convenient to cycle through only the relevant, i.e., non-empty ones (these will wrap)
 * `left`/`right`/`up`/`down` will go to the specified direction relative to the active monitor calculated from x/y screen coordinates (these won't wrap)
 * An output name, shown by `xrandr(1)`, e.g. "eDP-1" or "HDMI-1".
-If you have a consistent [xrandr(1)](https://man.archlinux.org/man/xrandr.1) setup, then you can refer them to move to arbitrary monitors.
+If you have a consistent [xrandr(1)](https://man.archlinux.org/man/xrandr.1) setup, then you can refer them to move to arbitrary monitors
-* Index of managed monitor.
+* Index of managed monitor

 You can also switch monitors by moving with the mouse between them.
 Likewise, windows can be dragged and dropped between monitors using the mouse.